-How Trump Might Endanger Medical Progress
+Trump's Anti-Science Advisers

 In 2005 and 2007, Price co-sponsored “personhood” bills that would define a “human being” from “the moment of fertilization.”
 And though Price has not recently spoken out against fetal-tissue research, the 2016 Republican party platform states, “We urge all states and Congress to make it a crime to acquire, transfer, or sell fetal tissues from elective abortions for research.”
 Republicans on the Senate Judiciary Committee released a report this month asking the Justice Department to investigate Planned Parenthood and several research companies for improperly selling fetal tissue—something pro-life lobbyists hope Senator Jeff Sessions, a Republican from Alabama and Trump’s pick for attorney general, will do if confirmed.

 Price has, in the past, said he supports spending on science, but only in fiscally practical ways.
-Meanwhile, Trump’s pick for the White House's Office of Management and Budget, Representative Mick Mulvaney of South Carolina, has questioned whether “we really need government funded research at all.”
+Meanwhile, Trump’s pick for the White House's Office of Management and Budget, Representative Mick Mulvaney of South Carolina, has questioned whether “we really need government-funded research at all.”

 If funding for stem-cell projects is threatened, rather than yanked altogether, there might be a chilling effect on scientists, Knoepfler said.
 Early-career scientists considering entering into stem-cell research might feel nudged into other domains.
 Before the stem-cell ban was lifted, some prominent American scientists decamped for Singapore, a nation not exactly known for its liberalism.
 Investors, sensing trouble, might turn their attention to other promising innovations.
 Knoepfler points to a 2011 lawsuit that challenged federal funding for embryonic stem-cell research.
 Though the suit was thrown out, “research was delayed,” he said.
 “Those events probably permanently steered some scientists away from studying embryonic stem cells.”